dmartzol/dxfmaps/README.md

 ## TO DO

+- [ ] Implement different projections
 - [ ] Include shapefile reader into the module
+- [ ] Implement scale as ratio for Azimuthal equidistant projection
 - [ ] Implement buffered as method
 - [ ] Change name of output buffered file
-- [ ] Implement different projections.
 - [ ] Replace asserts for exceptions/errors
 - [ ] Add country names
 - [ ] Implement verbose mode (correctly)